 How much cardio should you do?

 The answer to this question depends on your goals.
-If you race coming up, it’s a good idea to add extra miles of running or hours spent on an exercise bike.
+If you race coming up, adding extra miles of running or hours spent on an exercise bike is a good idea.
 However, if your goal is overall fitness and health, then it’s best to stick with no more than an hour of moderate-intensity exercise per week.

 You should also consider adding strength training exercises twice a week.
 This can help improve your health and prevent injuries while performing aerobic activities.

 Is cardio every day bad for you?